menandmice/micetro_docs/guides/reference/free_trial_best_practices.rst

 Configure and size your free trial servers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 .. note::
-  If you're installing Micetro in a test environment, you're server sizes may be much smaller than what's required from Micetro in a production environment.
+  If you're installing Micetro in a test environment, your server sizes may be much smaller than what's required from Micetro in a production environment.
   The following sizes assume you'll keep this version of Micetro in production after testing the free trial.